znsio/specmatic-documentation/documentation/contract_tests.md

                     productId: 10
 ```

-Note how we reference the image file the example as `externalValue`.
+Note how we are referencing the image file in the example as `externalValue`.
 Specmatic will look for this file (box_image.jpg) in project dir and send the contents as part of the multipart HTTP request.

-Please refer to the [complete API spec](https://github.com/znsio/specmatic-order-contracts/blob/main/io/specmatic/examples/store/openapi/api_order_v3.yaml) and the [sample project which implements this endpoint](https://github.com/znsio/specmatic-order-api-java) and try it out for yourself.
+Please read through the [complete OpenAPI spec](https://github.com/znsio/specmatic-order-contracts/blob/main/io/specmatic/examples/store/openapi/api_order_v3.yaml) and try out the [sample project which implements this endpoint](https://github.com/znsio/specmatic-order-api-java).
+The sample project even dumps the file that it receives as part of the test request to a gitignored folder called `.images` in the project root directory so that you can verify that encoding is also preserved as part of the test.

 ### The Java Helper For Java Projects